 Dan Eitreim writes for ontargetphototraining.com.
 He has been a professional photographer in Southern California for over 20 years.
-He philosophy is that learning photography is easy, if you know a few tried and true strategies.
+His philosophy is that learning photography is easy if you know a few tried and true strategies.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and articles to stay current:
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: